Adult Spiritual Development Classes

 - Frederick Douglass National Historic Site.
 Meet at RRUUC, then carpool together to former Douglass home in southeast D.C.
 Sunday, October 14, directly after the 2nd service with brown bag lunch, carpooling to site.

-- Beloved Conversations Five – A class on how to talk about race begins Jan 2019
+- Beloved Conversations Six – A class on how to talk about race begins Jan 2019.
+Fills quickly and application needed.

 - UU Common Read — Justice on Earth begins March 2019